 There are a number of products available that make it easy and quick to add an area of heat outdoors.
 The simplest, requiring no electricity and being totally safe (even if chewed) is the small animal heatpad.
 They are warmed through the microwave, and warmth can last for several hours.
 They are generally supplied with a cover to prevent scalding.
 Even if you find your little ones do not directly sit on the heatpad, being near will also benefit them.
 Oil filled radiators are another good way of providing low-cost, background heat, but most require a power source which adds a safety concern from electrical cables.
 These should be kept well away from your little ones and be encased, so they cannot be chewed.

 Blast Heating.
 Not hot.

-Using gas burners or fan heaters - unless for a very short time, or the lowest setting when very cold and only when fully supervised, is not recommended as the heating could be too much, and be unsafe if left.
-Gentle, constant heat is better.
+Using gas burners or fan heaters - unless for a very short (supervised) time, or on the lowest setting when very cold and only when fully supervised, is not recommended as the heating could be too much, and be unsafe if left.
+Gentle, constant heat is better and way safer.

 Move to an Outhouse - Hot

 If you can relocate the hutch temporarily into a shed or outhouse, that would be great - also good for when the storms come!

 Moving the Hutch next to the car in the garage - Not Hot

 Unless, of course, your car is not being used at all!
 Car fumes, even for a short time, are not good for bunnies, plus the chemical petrol/oil smell will be absorbed by the hay and bedding and not be pleasant!